 The Scheme has a number of legacy default arrangements relating to an employer who has transferred its previous pension arrangements into the Scheme.
-The Trustee has carried out its annual review of the legacy default arrangements taking into account the same factors as detailed above in relation to the review of the default investment arrangement to ensure they remain suitable for this group of members.
-As above, the review process concluded that in relation to the other default investment arrangements used by the remaining Section in the Trust, the projected member outcomes could potentially be improved and in April 2023, following the Scheme year end, and having received and considered the advice from its investment advisors, the Trustee approved and instructed a number of changes to the Section's other default investment options.
-A further update will be given in the next Implementation Statement as to the implementation of the agreed changes.
+The Trustee has carried out its annual review of the legacy default arrangements taking into account the same factors as detailed above in relation to the review of the default investment arrangements to ensure they remain suitable for this group of members.
+As above, the review process concluded that, in relation to the other default investment arrangements used by the remaining Section in the Atlas Master Trust, the projected member outcomes could potentially be improved.
+In April 2023, after having received and considered the advice from its investment advisors, the Trustee approved changes to the Section's other default investment options, including a reduction in member borne costs.